 Also known as “chargeback” fraud, this scam begins whenever thieves knowingly buy something from you with the deliberate intention of claiming it never arrived (even though it did).
 Other times, they might deny placing the order.

 These customers don’t request a refund from you – the online merchant.
 Instead, they initiate a chargeback through their credit card company.
 Once the card-issuing bank refunds that customer’s purchase, it then chases you for repayment.
 The onus is on you to prove that the sale was legitimate, which is hard to do for anonymous, online purchases.
+A merchant refund abuse prevention solution is a must to protect your business from this situation.

 Aside from having a clear return policy, you may also consider: